Dee Bradley Baker

 Dee Bradley Baker (born August 31, 1962) is an American voice actor.
 Much of his work has consisted of vocalizations of animals and monsters.
-Baker's roles include animated series such as Adventure Time, American Dad!, Avatar: The Last Airbender, Ben 10, Codename: Kids Next Door, The Fairly OddParents, Gravity Falls, Handy Manny, Jungle Junction, Miles from Tomorrowland, Milo Murphy's Law, Muppet Babies, My Friends Tigger & Pooh, Phineas and Ferb, SpongeBob SquarePants, Steven Universe, The 7D, and The Legend of Korra.
+Baker's roles include animated series such as Adventure Time, Avatar: The Last Airbender, Gravity Falls, Phineas and Ferb, SpongeBob SquarePants, and Steven Universe.
 His voice work in live-action series includes Legends of the Hidden Temple and Shop 'til You Drop, as well as films such as Space Jam and The Boxtrolls.

-Baker is especially known for his work on various Star Wars television series, mainly as the voice of Captain Rex and other clone troopers in Star Wars: The Clone Wars, Star Wars Rebels, and Star Wars: The Bad Batch.
-He has also voiced characters in video games including Halo, Gears of War, Viewtiful Joe, Destiny, Overwatch, and Portal 2.
+Baker is especially known for his work on various Star Wars television series, mainly as the voice of Captain Rex and other clone troopers in Star Wars: The Clone Wars, Star Wars Rebels, and Star Wars: The Bad Batch as well as multiple characters in Star Wars: Maul – Shadow Lord.
+He has also voiced characters in video games including Halo, Gears of War, Destiny, Overwatch, Dota 2, Left 4 Dead 2 and Portal 2.

 Early life

-Baker was born in Bloomington, Indiana, on August 31, 1962, to Nancy Ann (née McCaslin; 1935–2007) and Edwin Dee "Buddy" Baker (1932–2023), and grew up in Greeley, Colorado.
+Baker was born on August 31, 1962, in Bloomington, Indiana, United States, to Nancy Ann (née McCaslin; 1935–2007) and Edwin Dee "Buddy" Baker (1932–2023), and grew up in Greeley, Colorado.
 He has one sister and one brother.
 He started performing at the age of nine and steadily worked in musicals, operas, plays, and stand-up comedy.
 As a child, he was a fan of Star Trek, Star Wars, Planet of the Apes, and the music of Frank Zappa; he also had an interest in insects, arthropods, and dinosaurs.
 He graduated from University High School in 1981 and received a Boettcher Scholarship.

 Baker attended Colorado College in Colorado Springs, Colorado, where he studied philosophy, biology, fine arts, and German, the last of which he studied overseas for a year at the University of Göttingen.
 He was involved in local theater productions and singing groups.
 After graduating with a BA in philosophy in 1986, he was involved in many community theater projects, including a sketch comedy movie that aired on local public television.